Maersk Dubai incident

 The Maersk Dubai incident involved four stowaways aboard the Taiwanese container ship Ming Fortune, which at the time was on long-term charter to the A.P.
 Moller-Maersk Group, sailing as the MV Maersk Dubai.
-On two consecutive voyages, in March and May 1996, three of the stowaways were murdered when they were thrown overboard by the ship's captain and his officers.
+On two consecutive voyages, in March and May of 1996, three of the stowaways were murdered when they were thrown overboard by the ship's captain and his officers.
 A fourth was spared the same fate when he was kept hidden by four other crew members until they reached their next destination of Halifax, Nova Scotia.

 Events

-On March 11, 1996, while the Dubai was docked in Algeciras, Spain, two Romanians, Petre Sangeorzan and Radu Danciu, stowed away on board the ship.
+On 11 March 1996, while the Dubai was docked in Algeciras, Spain, two Romanians, Petre Sangeorzan and Radu Danciu, stowed away on board the ship.
 The next day, they were discovered by boatswain Rodolpho "Rudy" Miguel and brought to the captain, Shiou Cheng.
-Instead of putting them to work and leaving them at the next port, as is typically done at sea, Cheng and his chief officer, Chung-chih Wu, ordered the men put overboard on a makeshift raft with homemade life vests.
+Instead of putting them to work and leaving them at the next port, as is typically done at sea, Cheng and his chief officer, Chung-chih Wu, ordered the men put overboard on a makeshift raft of empty oil drums and wood fastened together with rope.
+Additionally, the men were given homemade life vests fashioned out of plastic foam.
 The ship was approximately 70 kilometres off the coast of Gibraltar.

-Two more stowaways, Gheorghe Mihoc and Nicolae Pasca (also Romanians), boarded the ship upon returning to Algeciras.
+Two more stowaways, Gheorghe Mihoc and Nicolae Pasca (also Romanians), boarded the ship upon its return to Algeciras.
 Then on May 18, 1996, while the vessel was en route to the Port of Halifax, Nova Scotia, Mihoc was found hiding in a large cargo container and was forced overboard at knife point by the captain and four of his officers.
-The remaining stowaway, Pasca, was discovered by Rodolpho Miguel, who then kept Pasca hidden until the ship arrived in Halifax and docked on May 24, 1996.
+The remaining stowaway, Pasca, was discovered by Filipino sailor Rodolpho Miguel, who then kept Pasca hidden until the ship arrived in Halifax and docked on May 24, 1996.
 Upon arrival, the Maersk Dubai was stormed by the Royal Canadian Mounted Police (RCMP).
 Captain Cheng and his officers were arrested and charged with first degree murder while Miguel and seven other Filipino crewmen jumped ship.